lucashuet93/botbuilder-proactivemessaging/node/README.md

 Chat with the bot in the emulator.
 To initialize a proactive message, send the bot text that begins with "proactive - " and be careful to note that spacing matters.

+## How the Basic Sample Works

+The basic sample implements a proactive endpoint, saving conversation reference and posting against the endpoint using the saved conversation reference.
+Effectively, the bot is telling itself to send a proactive message.
+Real-world applications with proactive messaging would instead involve an external service (e.g. Azure Functions) that would "tell" the bot to send some proactive messages.
+See the advanced sample for an example that does this.

-### Create the Proactive Endpoint
+### Implementing the Proactive Endpoint

-The bot will need to accept requests on a different endpoint than /api/messages and will need to message the user there, though it is outside the scope of the bot's onTurn handler.
-The Bot Framework enables this functionality through the ```continueConversation()``` method on the BotFrameworkAdapter class. ```continueConversation()``` accepts an instance of the ConversationReference class, so requests to the endpoint must contain a stored instance of a conversation reference object.
+As discussed in the top-level README of this wiki, we are exposing an additional endpoint (/api/proactive) to receive commands to send proactive messages.
+This endpoint lives on the same server as our bot's endpoint (api/messages), and uses the bot adapter to proactively reach out to users.
+We're able to do this by using the ```continueConversation()``` method on the BotFrameworkAdapter class. ```continueConversation()``` accepts an instance of the ConversationReference class, so requests to the endpoint must contain a stored instance of a conversation reference object.

-The following code should be added to the index.js file, which creates an /api/proactive endpoint that expects a request body containing a conversation reference and message:
+The following code has been added to the index.js file, which creates an /api/proactive endpoint that expects a request body containing a conversation reference and message:

 ```javascript
 server.post('/api/proactive', async (req, res) => {